The 2023 Harvest

-Year after year, the exceptional is becoming the norm.
-Fortunately, winegrowers and winemakers of Bourgogne are resilient and know how to adapt to capricious weather conditions, redoubling their attention in the vineyard and their skill in the cellar.
+Year after year, the exceptional becomes normal.
+Fortunately, the Burgundians know how to be resilient and adapt to capricious weather conditions, redoubling attention to the vineyard and in the cellar.
 This vintage proves it once again.
-To the great delight of everyone, the harvest was a stunning one, both in terms of quality and quantity, especially for the Chardonnays.

 “2022, a long-awaited vintage!!”